 IMPORTANT: It is recommended that you set up MORE THAN ONE secondary authentication method.
-Doing so will help prevent you from getting locked out of UWindsor's MFA-protected resources (such as Blackboard and Microsoft 365 Apps) if you get a new phone, delete the Authenticator App, misplace your hardware token, etc.
+Doing so will help prevent you from getting locked out of UWindsor's MFA-protected resources (such as Brightspace and Microsoft 365 Apps) if you get a new phone, delete the Authenticator App, misplace your hardware token, etc.

 - Learn about each of the secondary authentication methods here.

 - While there are different authentication methods, one of them will be designated as the default method.
 This default method can be changed at any time.

 - You can return to myprofile.microsoft.com at any time to change or delete an authentication method.

 It is critically important that you lock, sign out or shut down your device when it is not in use.
 Failing to do so could expose your accounts to others.
 This is particularly crucial on public or shared computers such as in classrooms or computer labs.